WebObjects

-WebObjects was a Java web application server and a server-based web application framework originally developed by NeXT Software, Inc.
+WebObjects is a discontinued Java web application server and a server-based web application framework originally developed by NeXT Software, Inc.

 WebObject's hallmark features are its object-orientation, database connectivity, and prototyping tools.
 Applications created with WebObjects can be deployed as web sites, Java WebStart desktop applications, and/or standards-based web services.

 The deployment runtime is pure Java, allowing developers to deploy WebObjects applications on platforms that support Java.
 One can use the included WebObjects Java SE application server or deploy on third-party Java EE application servers such as JBoss, Apache Tomcat, WebLogic Server or IBM WebSphere.

-WebObjects was maintained by Apple for quite a while.
+WebObjects was maintained by Apple until its official discontinuation in 2016.
 However, because Apple has stopped maintaining the software, it now is instead maintained by an online community of volunteers.
 This community calls it "Project Wonder".